trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 This more or less anatomical, comparative research into zoo animals was followed by a phase in which the emphasis was placed on making observations of animal behaviour. **By observing the behaviour of zoo animals, researchers developed the first approaches of what would later be called behavioural science.** In early 20th-century Berlin, [[material.oskar-heinroth]], director of the Berlin Aquarium from 1913, was researching Europe’s avifauna and carrying out his first studies in what he referred to as animal psychology (ethology), together with [[material.magdalena-heinroth]] and later [[material.katharina-heinroth]].[^19] However, Berlin Zoo often only invested limited or no capacities at all into research.
 It benefited from the reputations of scientists at academic institutions who came to the zoo and examined the objects on show.
 Researchers like the Heinroths remained the exception.

-As Zoo Director (from 1945), Katharina Heinroth published a huge number of articles; however, much like those by her colleague Heinrich Dathe at East Berlin’s Tierpark, many of them dealt with observations and reports on the practice of zookeeping. **Zoos are still conducting research, but most of it is research into the veterinary medicine areas of zookeeping.** It focuses on stem cell generation, assisted reproduction, feeding methods, and feed[^20], which are usually part of the scientific branch of zoo biology.
+As zoo director (from 1945), Katharina Heinroth published a huge number of articles; however, much like those by her colleague Heinrich Dathe at East Berlin’s Tierpark, many of them dealt with observations and reports on the practice of zookeeping. **Zoos are still conducting research, but most of it is research into the veterinary medicine areas of zookeeping.** It focuses on stem cell generation, assisted reproduction, feeding methods, and feed,[^20] which are usually part of the scientific branch of zoo biology.
 This is scientific research – conducted in zoos – where the object of study is the animal held in human captivity.[^21] However, fundamental insights are still being gained – such as the gestation periods for various animals or embryonic diapause in bears – that also enrich our knowledge of wildlife overall.

 In the GDR, zoos were explicitly expected to continuously produce and publish research.
 The “Research Plan of the Zoological Gardens of the GDR for the Planning Period 1976-1980” predominantly lists research projects related to zookeeping.
 The Ministry of Culture suspected that scientists only planned studies on the ethology and biology of wild species in order to generate travel opportunities.[^22]